hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/newspaper_reports/part_i_american_newspaper_reports/1356_31_greenacre_voice_1894.md

-*\[Swami Vivekananda's partial translation of the "Nirvânashatkam" by Shankara, recited at Greenacre, Maine, and reported in an 1894 issue of the* Greenacre Voice*\]*
+*\[Swami Vivekananda's partial translation of the "Nirvānashatkam" by Shankara, recited at Greenacre, Maine, and reported in an 1894 issue of the* Greenacre Voice*\]*